 Armed with this information, talk to your Jeweler.
 Maybe he will bring out the fabulous .92ct diamond that he was reluctant to show you because it was just under a carat.

 There are different cutting styles and faceting patterns for cutting diamonds.
 For this reason, diamond carats are not a guarantee of a certain size when you measure the diameter of a diamond.

 What’s a Guy to Do, Go First For Diamond Carats or the Other C’s?

 So…what do you do?
 Don’t settle for a crappy looking diamond—whatever the weight.
 Spend a few more dollars for something with great color, and cut that will still sparkle and shine and look good fifty years from now.

 Can We Talk?

-Secondly, if at all possible, talk to your sweetie.
+If at all possible, talk to your sweetie.
 (Free advice: Communication is the key to a good marriage!)
 She may be fine with the 92 pointer.
 Not all women have to have the full carat—especially if it means bankrupting the family.

 Finally, lots of couples don’t have a lot of money when they’re first starting out and can’t afford a larger stone.
 Don’t worry.
 It’s all about the love…not the rock.
 Get something nice, but that you can afford.